An0n3m0us/DiscordRPBlender/README.md

 9. Click **Add Image(s)** then upload the image you just downloaded.

+# Setting up discordrpblender.py

-10. Now download discordrpblender.py from this repository.
+Download discordrpblender.py from this repository.

-11. Open discordrpblender.py and paste the client ID on **line 21** (replacing the template ID).
+Open discordrpblender.py and paste the client ID on **line 21** (replacing the template ID).

-And that's it!
+**And that's it!
 Now you may place the script wherever you like.
-Onto running it in Blender!
+Onto running it in Blender!**

 # Running
 ##### Linux